Frequently Asked Questions

 - How will the increase in noise from the widened road and noise from construction activities be managed?

-A noise assessment will be undertaken during the design phase of the project in accordance with DIT’s Noise Traffic.
+A noise assessment was undertaken during the design phase of the project in accordance with DIT’s Noise Traffic.

 Guidelines https://www.dpti.sa.gov.au/standards/environment.
-Consideration will be given to the use of treatments for noise sensitive properties.
+Consideration has been given to the use of treatments for noise sensitive properties.